anttikekki/civicrm-relationshipContributionACL-module/README.md

 civicrm-relationshipContributionACL-module
 ==========================================

-CiviCRM module to use contact relationships edit rights to determine contribution page visibility
+CiviCRM module to use contact relationships edit rights to determine contribution page visibility.

+Unfinished!
+Do not use yet!